Nellie Tenison Cuneo: Work

 Both Tenison and her husband worked as illustrators.
 She was devastated when Cyrus died unexpectedly from blood poisoning in 1916.
 Tenison left what had been the family home and moved first to 152 Holland Park in Kensington.
 She was there in 1918 for the Electoral Register and again in 1920.
 She moved to Dartmoor, then to Cornwall, living first at Halsetown and then in St. Ives, where she bought Down-along House, which she restored, and it became The Copper Kettle (cafe).

 Her son Terence was prosecuted for dangerous driving in St. Ives in June 1928, and they were already living at Down-along House.
 Tenison became a member of the St. Ives Society of Artists in 1928 and remained a member until c.
 1945.
 By 1931 The electoral register shows her living with both her sons at 29 Flanders Road in Chiswick.
 By 1934 all three had moved to 2 Gainsborough Road, Chiswick, which was to remain Tenison's London residence until her death.

 Tenison continued to paint.
-She became a member of the Society of Women Artists 1n 1918 and was a frequent exhibitor there.
+She became a member of the Society of Women Artists in 1918 and was a frequent exhibitor there.
 She also exhibited at the Royal Academy.

 Later life

 Her son Desmond was living with her at 2 Gainsborough Road in 1949, as was Lucie Newmann.
 Tenison died on 23 May 1953.
 She was living at 2 Gainsborough Road, Chiswick, London at the time.
 Her estate was valued at £10,776 8s.
 1d.
-She did not nominate either of here sons as her executors.
+She did not nominate either of her sons as her executors.